-D. Antonio Cantù, PhD is Associate Dean and Director of Education, Counseling, and Leadership at Bradley University.
+Dean Antonio Cantù, PhD is Dean of the College of Health, Education, and Human Sciences at the University of Arkansas – Fort Smith.
 Dr. Cantu received his PhD in Curriculum and Instruction from Southern Illinois University, EdS in Community College Education, MA in History, and BS in Social Science Education from Arkansas State University.
 He has also attended educational leadership institutes at the College of William & Mary and Yale University.

 Professor Cantù has over thirty years of experience in professional education from high school through the university level.
 Prior to his current appointment as Dean of the College of Health, Education, and Human Sciences at the University of Arkansas – Fort Smith, he served as Associate Dean and Director of the Department of Education, Counseling, and Leadership at Bradley University.
 He has also served as Dean of Education at Indiana University Kokomo; Professor of History and Director of Social Studies Education, as well as Editor of the International Journal of Social Education, at Ball State University; and Social Studies Department Chair and Teacher at Ste.
 Genevieve (MO) High School.
 Prior to beginning his teaching career, Professor Cantu also served as a Military Intelligence Officer in the U.S. Army at Fort Huachuca, Arizona and Fort Knox, Kentucky.